farhannaza/IP-Protection/README.md

   <img alt="Create Directory" src="/assets/create-directory.png">
 </p>

+---

+### 📂 Open Folder in Explorer

-once you're in the correct directory on the terminal, open explorer on the left by pressing :
+Once you're in the correct project directory in the terminal, open it in the VS Code file explorer using this command:

 ```bash
 code .
 ```

 <p align="center">
   <img alt="explorer" src="/assets/explorer.png">
 </p>

+---

+## ✅ You're All Set!

+With **Node.js** and **Visual Studio Code** properly set up—and now that you can create and open folders with ease—you're ready to dive into development.

+Happy coding! 🎉🚀